MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-preview.md

 # Microsoft Graph connectors preview release and features

 Microsoft Graph connectors and Microsoft Search APIs are now generally available.
 The initial rollout will be to customers configured for Targeted Release.
+This rollout will go on until the end of February 2021.
 Upon rollout completion to all tenants, index quota utilization from connectors content will become subject to billing.
 See [Licensing requirements and pricing](licensing.md) for more information.

 ## Set up Targeted release

-If you want to use Graph connectors in your tenant during rollout, you must opt into Targeted release.
+If you want to use Graph connectors in your tenant during rollout, you **must** opt into Targeted release.
 To learn more about the Targeted release option and how to set it, see [Set up the Standard or Targeted release options in Office 365](https://docs.microsoft.com/office365/admin/manage/release-options-in-office-365?view=o365-worldwide).

 ## Preview features